 Reduced social inequalities in health is also an important goal in health promotion.
 Levelling of social inequalities in health has a great potential for improvement of public health.

 The Norwegian version of this article is an update of the chapter about Social Inequalities of Health in the Public Health Report 2014.
-Translated to English in March 2017.
+Translated to English in March 2017, updated in 2018.

 - Biehl, A., Hovengen, R., Groholt, E. K., Hjelmesaeth, J., Strand, B. H., & Meyer, H. E. (2013) Adiposity among children in Norway by urbanity and maternal education: a nationally representative study.
 BMC Public Health, 13, 842.